Principle 1: Create a city of neighbourhoods

 Village precinct activations

 As part of Council's Village Precinct Projects, Council partnered with the local community and businesses to celebrate community, showcase local businesses and activate underutilised spaces for residents and visitors to enjoy.
-Activation locations have included Brisbane City, Gaythorne, Inala, Jindalee and Wavell Heights.
+Activation locations have included Brisbane CBD, Gaythorne, Inala, Jindalee and Wavell Heights.

 Action 1.3: Bring more markets to the suburbs by expanding the Brisbane Food Trucks program.